Trump takes aim at Watergate scandal reporter Carl Bernstein | Malay Mail

-WASHINGTON, Aug 29 — US President Donald Trump took aim yesterday at Carl Bernstein, one of the reporters who helped bring down Richard Nixon’s presidency, accusing him of “making up” stories.
+WASHINGTON, Aug 30 — US President Donald Trump took aim at Carl Bernstein, one of the reporters who helped bring down Richard Nixon’s presidency, accusing him of making up stories.

 “Sloppy @carlbernstein, a man who lives in the past and thinks like a degenerate fool, making up story after story, is being laughed at all over the country!”
 Trump tweeted.